This post includes affiliate links.

 In order to create the bow, I simply made it a rectangle with the green yarn using the loop yarn.
 Count out 60 loops and then create 3 rows in total, plus one row of fastening off.
 If you do not know how to use the loop yarn to create a rectangle, check out my video tutorial for a Loop Yarn Scarf where I teach you how to do that.

 Then make a small chain that is about 6 inches long, using the same color.
 Then fold the rectangle to make it look like a bow and use the small 6-inch chain to create the bow.
-If you never made a bow like this before, check out my video tutorial here which teaches you how to make a bow (not with the loop yarn).
+If you have never made a bow like this before, check out my video tutorial here which teaches you how to make a bow (not with the loop yarn).

 Finally, hot glue the bow to the front, opposite side where you added the loop for the hanger.